- Home

-A divide-and-conquer sorting algorithm that splits a list in half, sorts each half recursively, then merges the sorted halves.
-One of the most efficient general-purpose sorting algorithms; used in many language standard libraries.
+A divide-and-conquer sorting algorithm that splits a list in half, recursively sorts each half, then merges the two sorted halves back together in order.
+Merge sort is one of the most efficient general-purpose sorting algorithms and is used in many language standard libraries.

 Split a messy deck of cards in half, sort each half, then interleave them back in order.